-The Haven Center intends to be a vertically-integrated MMTC, as well as an adult-use Marijuana Cultivator, Marijuana Product Manufacturer, and Marijuana Retailer in the Commonwealth.
+Haven Center intends to be a vertically integrated Medical Marijuana Treatment Center ("MMTC"), as well as an adult use Marijuana Cultivator, Marijuana Product Manufacturer, and Marijuana Retailer in the Commonwealth.

-The Haven Center has executed binding agreements for properties in Wareham, Bourne, Brewster, Fall River, and Provincetown for its various medical and adult-use marijuana operations.
-The Haven Center intends to make significant modifications to these existing facilities to improve exterior and interior conditions and install state-of-the-art security systems.
+Haven Center has executed binding agreements for properties in Wareham, Bourne, Brewster, Fall River, and Provincetown for use as Marijuana Establishments.
+Although the properties are in good condition, Haven Center intends to make significant modifications to the facilities to improve exterior and interior conditions and install state-of-the-art security systems.

-The Haven Center's facilities will be designed with the specific intentions of ensuring safety and promoting a smooth flow of business throughout the facility.
-The Haven Center will meticulously invest in security, interior design, quality control, product testing, and staff training.
+Haven Center's facilities will be designed with the specific intentions of ensuring consumer and client safety; promoting a smooth flow of business throughout the facility; eliminating queuing; and incorporating design nuance that is intended to facilitate one-on-one conversations between customer service representatives and customers.
+Haven Center will meticulously invest in security, interior design, quality control, product testing, and staff training.